Skip to content

 Material UI comes with two palette modes: light (the default) and dark.

-Dark mode by default
+Dark mode only

 You can make your application use the dark theme as the default—regardless of the user's preference—by adding mode: 'dark' to the createTheme helper: